Is Your Criminal Record Keeping You From Working?

 Are there certain jobs that I cannot get because of my record?

 Yes.
 Your criminal record can keep you from getting certain jobs or licenses.
 The laws are very complicated.
-Employers are supposed to try to hire people–even those with a criminal record--who can do the job, but they don’t have to.
+Employers are supposed to try to hire people who can do the job – even those who have a criminal record – but they don’t have to.

-What can I do if I am not hired because of my record?
+What if I'm not hired because of my record?

 If you believe you were not hired (or you were fired) because of your criminal record, ask if your record was the reason.
 If you are Black or Hispanic, you might have a discrimination case.
 You can file a complaint with: